 - 1/3 cup non-dairy milk

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-- Add wet ingredients to large bowl of dry ingredients, gently folding in until JUST combined, batter will be thick and heavy.
+- Combine: Add wet ingredients to large bowl of dry ingredients, gently folding in until JUST combined.
+Batter will be thick and heavy.
 Avoid over-working the batter, as that will result in a tough bread.

-Pour batter into prepared bread pan and bake for 40-50 minutes.
-Cover top of bread loosely with foil at 20 minutes, to avoid the top from getting too dark.
+- Bake for 45-50 minutes, or until inserted toothpick in center is clean.
+Cover top of bread loosely with foil at 35 minutes, to avoid the top from getting too dark.
 Allow bread to cool completely before slicing.

--Store bread in airtight container at room temperature up to 5 days.
-Or bread may be stored in fridge for longer.
+STORAGE: Store bread in airtight container at room temperature up to 5 days.
+OR, bread may be stored in fridge for longer.
 Freeze cooled banana bread loaf by wrapping tightly in plastic wrap and foil.
 Baked bread should keep about 2-3 months.

 - Serving Size: 1 slice